-The Board currently consists of nine seated directors, divided into the three following classes:
+The Board currently consists of eight seated directors, divided into the three following classes:

-- Class I directors: Nathaniel E. David, Ph.D., Anirvan Ghosh, Ph.D. and Gilmore O'Neill, M.B., whose current terms will expire at the annual meeting of stockholders to held be in 2022; - Class II directors: Paul L. Berns, Graham K. Cooper and Camille D. Samuels, whose current terms will expire at the annual meeting of stockholders to be held in 2023; and - Class III directors: Keith R. Leonard Jr., Kristina M. Burow and Margo R. Roberts, Ph.D., whose current terms will expire at the Annual Meeting.
+- Class I directors: Nathaniel E. David, Ph.D., Anirvan Ghosh, Ph.D. and Gilmore O'Neill, M.B., whose current terms will expire at the Annual Meeting: - Class II directors: Paul L. Berns, Graham K. Cooper and Camille D. Samuels, whose current terms will expire at the annual meeting of stockholders to be held in 2023; and - Class III directors: Keith R. Leonard Jr. and Margo R. Roberts, Ph.D., whose current terms will expire at the annual meeting of stockholders to be held in 2024.